Big Hounds and Little Hounds and Honorary Hounds

 Because Nugget, who was dumped with an intact male, came to us in heat, we were worried when she exhibited some abnormalities with her estrus cycle, and had her spayed as soon as it was safe.
 She healed well, wearing her “recovery suit” like a good sport, which prevented her from licking her incision and helped keep her calm.

-Blessed with a hearty appetite, Nugget enjoys chewing on Nylabones, and is finding both her voice and her courage, paw step by paw step, improving each day as she learns about living in a house and going potty outside.
+Blessed with a hearty appetite, Nugget enjoys chewing on Nylabones, and is finding both her voice and her courage, paw step by paw step and with the help of calming aids, improving each day as she learns about the joys that life can bring.

-Now, as Nugget begins her journey towards the happy and healthy life she so rightly deserves, can you please help us help her with either a one-time donation or a monthly sponsorship?
+Now, Nugget is on her journey towards the happy and healthy life she so rightly deserves.

 Lemongelo